mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 class.
 For example, Heavy Fighter.

-Crew Skill: The Crew Skill is usually the same as the squadron’s mothership but may be different under various circumstances.
+Crew Skill: The Crew Skill is usually the same as the squadron's mothership but may be different under various circumstances.
 For example, it could be one level lower if it is a new and very green squadron, or it might be